 During the blazing hot summer months, ten times as many tourists can pile through the gates at Faro airport seeking to enjoy the wares of a province renowned for its culinary delights.

-In the middle of February, however, the Algarve is quiet: a safe haven for the squad with few distractions, Benitez believes.
+In the middle of February, however, the Algarve is quiet: a safe haven for the squad with few distractions - or so Benitez believes.

-Spirits are high around the camp but the tranquillity disarms Benitez.
+Spirits are high in the camp but the tranquillity disarms Benitez.